 - 1 tablespoon heavy cream or dark rum

-- Prepare your cake pans by lining the bottoms with parchment paper, and greasing and lightly flouring the sides.
-Preheat oven to 350° F.
+- Preheat oven to 350°F. Prepare your cake pans by lining the bottoms with parchment paper, and greasing and lightly flouring the sides.
+(You can use three 6" pans, or 2 8" or 9" pans.)

-- Stir (with a whisk) flour, baking powder, baking soda and salt in a medium bowl and set aside.
+- In a medium bowl, whisk flour, baking powder, baking soda and salt together and set aside.

-- In the bowl of an electric mixer, beat eggs and sugar on medium speed until slightly thickened and a light cream color (about 2 minutes).
+- In the bowl of an electric mixer, beat eggs and granulated sugar on medium speed until slightly thickened and light cream in color, about 2 minutes.

-- Add the flour mixture and blend just until combined and smooth.
+- Add the dry mixture to the wet mixture and blend just until combined and smooth.

-- Allow cakes to cool in pans 15-30 minutes, then remove from pans, wrap in plastic wrap and freeze cakes about 30 minutes.
+- Cool cakes in pans for 15 to 30 minutes, remove from pans, wrap in plastic wrap and freeze cakes for about 30 minutes.
 This will help the cakes be firm enough to cut and level, and be easier to stack.

 - In the bowl of an eclectic mixer (using a stand mixer or hand mixer), beat butter until creamy and smooth.
 Add cold cream cheese and beat until smooth and combined.

 - Add powdered sugar, one cup at a time.
-Add vanilla extract and coconut extract after adding 1 or 2 cups of sugar.
+Add extracts after adding 1 or 2 cups of powdered sugar.

-- Place entire (thinly frosted cake) in the freezer for 15-30 minutes, or until the cake and icing are firm.
+- Place entire cake in the freezer for 15 to 30 minutes or until the cake and icing are firm.
 Remove cake from freezer and spread a final layer of frosting all over the cake.

 - If desired, coat the sides of the cake with toasted coconut.
-To toast coconut, spread about 2 cups of coconut onto a baking sheet and bake at 350°F for 5 to 7 minutes keeping a close eye on the coconut after 3 minutes.
+To toast coconut: spread about 2 cups of shredded coconut onto a baking sheet and bake at 350°F for 5 to 7 minutes keeping a close eye on the coconut after 3 minutes.
 It will go from golden to burned quickly.